 So far, so good… but now comes the first of several problems.
 That display is fine to look at but it’s a touch screen too so you use it for a lot of the operations too and it’s here that the issues begin.
 A touch screen seems modern and dynamic in theory but the practice is not so perfect.
 The screen size is an issue, it’s roughly one third of the size of a credit card which is tidy for visuals during a ride but crowded for manual tapping and swiping.
 The touch needs to be linear and deliberate to succeed, you can’t just drag a finger across the screen, instead you have to pick your start and finish points and press firmly during the manoeuvre.
 Also the reaction time isn’t always instant so you may tap the screen, think nothing has happened, tap again only for the device to belatedly register two taps.
 Sometimes it might not register either touches.
 This isn’t a user issue where an oafish owner swiping like a caveman needs to make make genteel gestures, instead it’s just plain unresponsive.
 Even if you’re as dexterous as a surgeon or a pianist you’ll still find it awkward at times too.
 This video found online shows the kind of frustrations involved, jump to 1m20s to see the problems for yourself:

 Battery life is the next gripe.
 “Up to 15 hours GPS training mode” says Garmin’s website but chances are you’ll be charging it at much more regular intervals.
-You can pair the Garmin thto your phone via Bluetooth to get notifications and more but this will use more juice.
-Even with the wifi and Bluetooth switched off if you leave it on the maps screen during a ride then it’ll run out of battery within five hours, or at least this unit did.
+You can pair the Garmin to your phone via Bluetooth to get notifications and more but this will use more juice.
+Even with wifi and Bluetooth off if you leave it on the maps screen during a ride it’ll run out of battery within five hours, or at least this unit did.
 Bikeradar’s review fared worse with “just a little over four hours”.
-You can make it last longer by avoiding the mapping screen and just having, say, your speed and distance, presumably as the plain black and white display is economical and there’s no need for processing power to constantly redraw the map.
-This means the device is good for eight or nine hours and helpfully the turn instructions can flash up over the display so you can still navigate this way and if you ever need more visual clues you can swipe over to the map screen and check all is well and then swipe back.
-There’s even a special battery-saving mode that will shut down the display totally only to wake-up just when you reach a turn to give you directions.
+You can make it last longer by avoiding the mapping screen and just having, say, your speed and distance; presumably the plain black and white display is economical and there’s no need for processing power to constantly redraw the map.
+This means the device is good for eight or nine hours and helpfully turn instructions flash so you can navigate and if you need more visual clues you can swipe to the map and check There’s even a special battery-saving mode that will shut down the display totally only to wake-up just when you reach a turn to give you directions.
 Handy but this is a GPS navigation device and following a course ought to be a primary function.
-If you’re out for an all day ride you want to enjoy the moment rather than having to coax the device along the way.
+If you’re out for an all day ride you want to enjoy the moment rather than worry about the device bonking.